kabisa/theguild.nl/draft/real-world-phoenix-lets-deploy-using-kubernetes.md

 seems a bit too far from real life for me, so I wanted to have a bit more of a production-like environment, like... for instance... a production environment :)

-The beauty is that these days there are more and more managed kubernetes services that do all the hard work like setting up the cluster, managing upgrades etc etc. I'll be using the service digitalocean is offering, because I already have a lot of content running at digitalocean, so it is known territory for me and they make it really easy to get sarted with Kubernetes.
+The beauty is that these days there are more and more managed Kubernetes services that do all the hard work like setting up the cluster, managing upgrades etc etc. I'll be using the service DigitalOcean is offering, because I already have a lot of content running at DigitalOcean, so it is known territory for me and they make it really easy to get started with Kubernetes.
-If you haven't used digitalocean before, you can use this [referral link](https://m.do.co/c/78020d21b236) to create an account and get $100 credit to spend in first 60 days.
+If you haven't used DigitalOcean before, you can use this [referral link](https://m.do.co/c/78020d21b236) to create an account and get $100 credit to spend in first 60 days.
 So more than enough to follow along with this tutorial.

 ## Terraform + Helm

 Oh and we are going to need to use 2 more tools to get this setup up and running.
-Terraform and Helm.
+[Terraform](https://www.terraform.io/) and [Helm](https://helm.sh/).
 We'll use terraform to setup most of the infrastructure.
 In this way I don't have to remember all the tweaks and install steps I took to get everything up and running.
 I can just automate the whole setup declaratively and put the whole thing under version control.
 This is often referred to these days as an infrastructure-as-code setup.